mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```

 !!! note "Info"
-    The AC model is employed for conducting AC power flow, AC optimal power flow, nonlinear state estimation, or state estimation with PMUs, while the DC model is critical for various DC or linear analyses.
-Therefore, once these models are established, they can be utilized for diverse types of simulations.
+    The AC model is used for performing AC power flow, AC optimal power flow, nonlinear state estimation, or state estimation with PMUs, whereas the DC model is essential for various DC or linear analyses.
+Consequently, once these models are developed, they can be applied to various types of simulations.
+We recommend that the reader refer to the tutorial on [AC and DC models](@ref ACDCModelTutorials).

 ---